Headshot of Sally Brown, curator, Art in the Libraries, WVU Libraries.

 Student and Faculty Highlights

-This year’s Art in the Libraries’ intern, Alexia Whitehair, a WVU student in art history and anthropology, has been a superstar—bringing the Study Abroad Photo Exhibit to life and working on a future WVU Marching Band exhibit.
-Additionally, we’ve recognized the following:
+This year’s Art in the Libraries intern, Alexia Whitehair, a WVU student in art history and anthropology, has been a superstar—bringing the Study Abroad Photo Exhibit to life and contributing to an upcoming WVU Marching Band exhibit.

 With Gratitude

 Art invites us to see, think, and care differently.
-Thank you to students, faculty, staff, alumni, and community partners for keeping Art in the Libraries lively, thought-provoking, and unapologetically fun.
+Thank you to students, faculty, staff, alumni, and community partners for keeping Art in the Libraries lively, thought-provoking, and joyfully innovative.

 Warmly,